kazurayam/Asciidoc_to_README_in_Markdown/README.md

 ![Include directive not working](docs/images/Include_directive_not_working.png)

-This is not what I expected to see!
-I wanted to see the source code of my Java program embedded into the article, as follows.
+This is not what I wanted to see!
+I want the code embeded into the document, as follows.

 ![Include directive as expected](docs/images/Include_directive_as_expected.png)

-I need the Include directive in Asciidoc to work in my README documents on GitHub.
+I need the Include directive in my README documents in Asciidoc on GitHub.
 Seriously!
 The include directive is the very reason why I want to use Asciidoc, instead of Markdown.

 Why GitHub does not support Include directive in Asciidoc? --- There is a discussion about it, which was opened 4 years ago and still remain open.

 -   [Asciidoctor: support include directives for other asciidoc files #1095](https://github.com/github/markup/issues/1095)

-As far as I learned from this discussion, it seems unlikely that GitHub adds the Include directive support in GFA in future.
-Any workaround?
+As far as I learned from this discussion, it seems unlikely that GitHub adds the Include directive support in future.
+Is there any workaround?

 ## Solution

-In [the discussion](https://github.com/github/markup/issues/1095), @chevdoor posted his workaround at 9th June 2021.
-Here I will quite his post entirely.
+In [the discussion](https://github.com/github/markup/issues/1095), @chevdoor posted a workaround at 9th June 2021.
+Here I will quote his post entirely.

     This is by far my favorite workaround although it requires a little setup and tooling.
     Install pandoc and asciidoctor, you can then create a new (executable) .gti/hooks/pre-commit file with the following content: